 The AFSIRS output is given as the net irrigation requirement in inches per year (in/yr), which is the amount of water the crop needs to supplement rainfall.
 The input to the model is daily rainfall and evapotranspiration rates in inches.
 The model uses input data for the period from 1965 through 2000.
 Based on the rainfall, evapotranspiration data, and calculated irrigation requirements, the AFSIRS outputs include irrigation requirements for both the average rainfall year and 1-in-10 year drought conditions.
 Fifty percent of the calculated yearly irrigation requirement rates are lower than the average rainfall irrigation requirement.
-Ninety percent of the calculated yearly irrigation requirement.
+Ninety percent of the calculated yearly irrigation requirements are lower than the 1-in-10 year drought conditions irrigation requirement.

 Continuing with the Collier County citrus crop example, the net irrigation requirements for average and 1-in-10 year drought conditions calculated by AFSIRS are 10.35 in/yr and 15.45 in/yr, respectively.
-Water use permits show that there were about 40,500 acres of irrigated citrus in Collier County in 2005.
+Consumptive use permits show that there were about 40,500 acres of irrigated citrus in Collier County in 2005.
 The USDA did not report citrus acres for 2005.
 Using the 2004 and 2006 USDA commercial citrus inventory data and averaging the reported acreage for the two years, the estimate for 2005 was 34,136 acres of citrus.
 The USDA data represent the area covered by tree canopy, or net acres, and is estimated to cover 70 percent of the entire grove area (gross acres).
 Using this factor, the estimated gross acreage for 2005 according to USDA data is 48,766 acres.